What Is an Electronic Document Management System (EDMS)?

 Regulatory compliance

 Managers can automatically track who accessed or edited documents and when changes were made, ensuring audit readiness.
-EDMS also ensures that records are stored for the legally required time frame and can assist in maintaining records for legal or financial audits, reducing the risk of non-compliance penalties.
+EDMS also ensures that records are stored for the legally required time frame and can assist in maintaining records for legal or financial audits, reducing the risk of non-compliance or data breach penalties, which can cost companies millions.

 Collaboration and access